-In the SH during austral winter and spring, we find that the decrease in solar activity leads to:
+In the SH during austral winter and spring, we find that the decrease in solar activity leads to the following:

-- A relative warming of the Antarctic stratosphere during June-December.
-This is coincident with a weakening of the background stratospheric westerly jet of up to 3 m s-1. - An equatorward shift in the Southern hemisphere (SH) tropospheric midlatitude jet by $\sim 0.5^{\circ}$ and a more negative Southern Annular Mode index of $\sim 1.4\,\mathrm{hPa}$ in October-December (OND).
+- 1. A relative warming of the Antarctic stratosphere during June-December.
+This is coincident with a weakening of the background stratospheric westerly jet of up to 3 m s-1. - 2.
+An equatorward shift in the Southern Hemisphere (SH) tropospheric midlatitude jet by $\sim 0.5^{\circ}$ and a more negative Southern Annular Mode index of ~ 1.4 hPa in October-December (OND).

-Finally, in contrast to earlier studies (e.g. Meehl et al. [2009]), we find no evidence of an enhanced sea surface temperature response over the tropical Pacific that would be suggestive of an impact on ENSO.
+Finally, in contrast to earlier studies [e.g., Meehl et al., 2009], we find no evidence of an enhanced sea surface temperature response over the tropical Pacific that would be suggestive of an impact on ENSO.
 Our experiment therefore does not lend support to the existence of a solar-ENSO connection.

-It is projected that over the 21st century there will be significant changes in the tropospheric circulation due to the combined effects of ozone recovery and increasing greenhouse gas concentrations (e.g. Wilcox et al. [2012], Scaife et al. [2012]).
-Our experiment has shown that, although any impact on global mean surface temperature can be expected to be small, uncertainties in future solar forcing should be considered in projections of regional high latitude climate change.
-It is also important to note that, although some studies have presented arguments for a future decline in solar output (e.g. Barnard et al. [2011]; Abreu et al. [2008]), the CMIP5 integrations assumed no trend in solar activity over the future period.
+It is projected that over the 21st century there will be significant changes in the tropospheric circulation due to the combined effects of ozone recovery and increasing greenhouse gas concentrations [e.g., Wilcox et al., 2012; Scaife et al., 2012].
+Our experiment has shown that although any impact on global mean surface temperature can be expected to be small, uncertainties in future solar forcing should be considered in projections of regional high-latitude climate change.
+It is also important to note that although some studies have presented arguments for a future decline in solar output [e.g., Barnard et al., 2011; Abreu et al., 2008], the CMIP5 integrations assumed no trend in solar activity in the future.
 It is therefore important that more scenarios which reflect the range of possible future changes in solar activity should be generated for use in studies of 21st century climate.
-We further emphasise that the recommended representation of spectral solar irradiance in CMIP5 was based on the Wang et al. [2005] dataset, which is at the lower end of the estimated range for UV variability [Ermolli et al., 2013].
+We further emphasize that the recommended representation of spectral solar irradiance in CMIP5 was based on the Wang et al. [2005] data set, which is at the lower end of the estimated range for UV variability [Ermolli et al., 2013].
 We therefore highlight the need for alternate scenarios which better reflect the current understanding of SSI variability for use in future model intercomparisons.

-Acknowledgments.
-LJG and ACM were supported by the National Centre for Atmospheric Science's Climate Directorate.
-ACM also acknowledges support from the ERC ACCI project no. 267760 and an AXA Postdoctoral Fellowship.
-SI and AAS were supported by the Joint DECC/Defra Met Office Hadley Centre Climate Programme (GA01101).
-LJG and JAA were supported by a grant from the National Environmental Research Council.
-The model runs were conducted at the University of Oxford and the
+Acknowledgments

-UK Met Office using the Met Office MONSooN supercomputer: the data are not currently available to external users.
+L.J.G and A.C.M. were supported by the National Centre for Atmospheric Science's Climate Directorate.
+A.C.M. also acknowledges support from the ERC ACCI project 267760 and an AXA Postdoctoral Fellowship.
+S.I. and A.A.S. were supported by the Joint DECC/Defra Met Office Hadley Centre Climate Programme (GA01101).
+L.J.G. and J.A.A. were supported by a grant from the National Environmental Research Council.
+The model runs were conducted at the University of Oxford and the UK Met Office using the Met Office MONSooN supercomputer: the data are not currently available to external users.